Shin Abarenbō Shōgun: Plot

 Muneharu rides into town and Takurō and his gang lead the locals in openly praising his extravagant appearance in contrast to the cheapskate shōgun.
 Muneharu gives Yoshimune his book Nurturing Knowledge as the Key to Governance containing many essays, including "Make use of money: Excessive frugality is actually ungainful" and "The arts are nutrition for the people: Exhibitions and tea houses are to be allowed".

 Honma Yōjirō tells Okudaira and Inō Matayoshi to sell weapons to Munetake as well as to the Owari Tokugawa family in order to make money from both sides of the conflict.
 Takurō brings in new girls he has captured, including Okinu, whom Inō Matayoshi offers as a concubine to Yōjirō.
 Hisame sends a secret message by cat informing Ieshige of Okinu's location.
 Hachibē informs Yoshimune that the funds for emergency rice are being spent on Western weapons.
 Realizing that they are about to be exposed, Honma Yōjirō tells Okudaira to lead an attack on Owari under Munetake's command.
 Okudaira is afraid of fighting and instead suggests that Yōjirō kill Yoshimune, Ieshige and Munetake so that Okudaira can create a new government and appoint Yōjirō to a powerful position.
 Okudaira kills Inō in front of his daughter Okinu.
 Takurō, Sukeroku and the rest of the gang gather volunteers to fight against the Owari Tokugawa family.
 As Tomitarō, Ieshige confronts Takurō.
 Takurō reveals that his gang is composed of ninja from the remnants of the Fūma clan.
 Ieshige defeats them and rescues Okinu with the aid of Hisame, who kills Takurō.

 Yoshimune confronts Okudaira and his retainers as they prepare for war.
 Honma Yōjirō attempts to flee but is caught by Ieshige.
 Yoshimune defeats the retainers, then Hachibē and Koharu kill Yōjirō and Okudaira, preventing a war a war with the Owari Tokugawa family.
-Southern Magistrate Ōoka Tadasuke visits Muneharu to investigate the connection to Honma Yōjirō, but Muneharu cannot be found.
+South Magistrate Ōoka Tadasuke visits Muneharu to investigate the connection to Honma Yōjirō, but Muneharu cannot be found.
 The sparks of war thereby die out.

 Muneharu goes into debt and sells off his weapons.
 Okinu rebuilds her father's lumber business and meets Itō Jokin, a painter.
 Yoshimune gives Ieshige a ceremonial fan with the words "sincere heart" painted on it to match Yoshimune's own fan with "justice" written on it.